HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Only 12.14% of pages on mobile (and a similar 10.76% on desktop) set the `dir` attribute on the `<html>` element.
 Which is fine: most writing systems in the world are `ltr`, and the default `dir` value is `ltr`.
 Of the pages which did set `dir` on `<html>`, 91% set it to `ltr` while 8.5% set it to `rtl` and 0.32% to `auto` (the explicit direction is unknown value, mainly useful for templates which will be filled with unknown content).
 An even smaller number, 2.63%, set `dir` on `<body>`.
 Which is good, because setting it on `<html>` also covers you for content in the `<head>`, like `<title>`.

-{# TODO Authors: I can't find this 2.63% number in the data (https://docs.google.com/spreadsheets/d/1sMWXWjMujqfAREYxNbG_t1fOJKYCA6ASLwtz4pBQVTw/edit#gid=368716708) and it's not smaller than 0.32% so bit confused??? #}

 Why set direction using HTML attributes rather than CSS styling?
 One reason is separation of concerns: direction has to do with content which is the purview of HTML.
 It is also the [recommended practice](https://www.w3.org/International/tutorials/bidi-xhtml/index.en): <q>Avoid using CSS or Unicode control codes for managing direction where you can use markup</q>.
-After all, the style sheet might not load, and the text still needs to be readable.
+After all, the stylesheet might not load, and the text still needs to be readable.

 ### Logical vs physical properties

 Many of the first properties we are taught when we learn CSS, things like `width`, `height`, `margin-left`, `padding-bottom`, `right` and so on are grounded on a specific physical direction.
 However, when content needs to be presented in multiple languages with different directionality characteristics, these physical directions are often language dependent, e.g. `margin-left` often needs to become `margin-right` in a right-to-left language such as Arabic.
 Directionality is a 2D characteristic.
 For example, `height` may need to become `width` when we are presenting content in vertical writing (such as traditional Chinese).

-In the past, the only solution to these problems was a separate style sheet with overrides for different writing systems.
+In the past, the only solution to these problems was a separate stylesheet with overrides for different writing systems.
 However, more recently CSS has acquired [*logical* properties and values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) that work just like their *physical* counterparts but are sensitive to the directionality of their context .
 For example, instead of `width` we could write `inline-size`, and instead of `left` we could use the [`inset-inline`](https://developer.mozilla.org/en-US/docs/Web/CSS/inset-inline) property.
 In addition to logical *properties*, there are also logical *keywords*, such as `float: inline-start` instead of `float: left`.

-While these properties are fairly [well supported](https://caniuse.com/css-logical-props) (with some exceptions), they are not used very much outside of user agent style sheets.
+While these properties are fairly [well supported](https://caniuse.com/css-logical-props) (with some exceptions), they are not used very much outside of user agent stylesheets.
 None of the logical properties were used on more than 0.6% of pages.
 Most usage was to specify margins and paddings.
 Logical keywords for `text-align` were used on 2.25% of pages, but apart from that, none of the other keywords were even encountered at all.
 This is by large driven by browser support: `text-align: start` and `end` have [fairly good browser support](https://caniuse.com/mdn-css_properties_text-align_flow_relative_values_start_and_end) whereas logical keywords for `clear` and `float` are only supported in Firefox.

 ## Browser support

-{# TODO Authors: another empty heading #}
+A perenial problem with the web platform is how to introduce new features and extend the platform.
+CSS has seen us moving from vendor prefixes to feature queries as a better way of introducing change so we wanted to look at how those two techniques were being used.

 ### Vendor prefixes